tagspaces/documentation/tutorials/s3-bucket-locations.md

 There are some advanced settings with can be useful for S3 locations.

 * **Open this location in read-only mode** - this will switch the UI interface of TagSpaces in readonly mode.
 It is particularly useful for location to which the IAM user has only read-only access.
-* **Switch to manual index creation with persistend index** - this option will disable the indexing of the location on its opening.
+* **Switch to manual index creation with persistent index** - this option will disable the indexing of the location on its opening.
 Instead it will try to load the previously create index file.
 This is useful for large locations with many files, where the initial indexing could take a lot of time.